Field Trips: Parks as Classrooms

 Make sure to include your requested date, name of program, grade level, number of students and contact information.

 - Park Map & Itinerary: Check out this sample itinerary, map, and field trip planning packet to help prepare for your visit.
 Expect to spend between 2 and 4 hours to tour the site.

 - Group Size & Safety: It is recommended to limit field trip groups to 125 students or less with a minimum chaperone to student ratio of 1:10 depending on the age group.
 Safety hazards onsite include high traffic areas with several street crossings and high volume shared public spaces.

 - Accessibility: All park facilities are wheelchair accessible and visual displays are subtitled in English.
 Park brochures in Japanese may be requested at the Visitor Center.

 - General Parking/Bus Parking: Free general parking and bus parking is located on John Wesley Dobbs Avenue between Boulevard and Jackson Street just north of the park's Visitor Center.
 See the map for more details.

-- Picnic Area: Having lunch at Martin Luther King, Jr. National Historic Site?
+- Picnic Area: Having lunch at Martin Luther King, Jr. National Historical Park?
 The outdoor amphitheater on the corner of Jackson Street and Auburn Avenue (across from Historic Ebenezer Baptist Church) is a great place to rest and take a leisurely lunch with your class.

-Challenge your students (grade 4-8) by having them complete these activity sheets while visiting the Martin Luther King, Jr. National Historic Site on a field trip.
+Challenge your students (grade 4-8) by having them complete these activity sheets while visiting the Martin Luther King, Jr. National Historical Park on a field trip.

-We look forward to having your school visit Martin Luther King, Jr. National Historic Site.
+We look forward to having your school visit Martin Luther King, Jr. National Historical Park.
 For more information or questions regarding your field trip visit, e-mail us or call (404) 331-5190 ext.
 5037.